freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --answer--

-It moves an element relative to on its default position in the document.
+It moves an element relative to its default position in the document.

 ### --question--